abemscac/pies-doc/docs/react/optimization-functions.md

 **No, that's not true!** We know that a component re-renders when any [reactive value](./reactive-values) changes, but props is not the only reactive value in a component. `memo()` only functions when the re-render is triggered by parent component, that is, when parent component re-renders.
 If the re-render is triggered by a non-prop reactive value (i.e. a state), the component will still re-render.

 Think of it this way: `memo()` memoizes neither the output HTML nor the snapshot of a component; instead, it acts like a pointer to a specific instance of a component.
 When the result of `arePropsEqual()` is falsy, a new instance of the component will be created, and the pointer will change from the old instance to new the new one.
+Therefore, changes that happen in a component can still work without being affected by `memo()`.

 :::